Do you knit, crochet or colour? If you don’t, would you like to? A therapeutic crafting group could be just the thing for you!

-Therapeutic Crafting is like yoga, meditation, and mindfulness rolled into one, for people who prefer the distraction of movement.
-If you’ve ever been recommended to take up one of these things, but found them difficult to do – because your mind kept running away with you – then knitting, crochet, colouring or crafting could be just what you’ve been looking for.
+There are many reports and investigations that prove Therapeutic Crafting acts like yoga, meditation, and mindfulness rolled into one, for people who prefer the distraction of movement.
+Here’s one of those reports, on the Healthlines website.
+If you’ve ever been recommended to take up one of these activities, but found them difficult to do because your mind kept running away with you, then knitting, crochet, colouring or crafting could be just what you’ve been looking for.

-Research shows that these activities calm the mind, distract from repetitive or negative thoughts, and even from pain.
-You can make small daily choices, such as yarn colour and pattern, and this can help with making larger decisions, and also lift your mood.
-When practised in a group, crafting can provide a non-threatening and supportive social environment, while working on projects for others or for charity can bring an increased sense of being useful, worthwhile, and valuable.
+Research shows that these activities calm the mind and distract from repetitive or negative thoughts, and even from pain.
+Even with activities using designs created by others, you can make small daily choices, such as yarn or pencil colour and pattern or outline, and this can help you when it comes to making larger decisions, and can also lift your mood.
+When practised in a group, crafting can provide a welcoming and supportive social environment, something to do with your hands so you don’t have to look at people while you talk, and you can work on projects for others or for charity, which can bring an increased sense of being useful, worthwhile, and valuable.

 Knitting as an occupational therapy has been used since the First World War, and is becoming more common in Pain Management Clinics, GP surgeries, care homes, workplaces and schools, as well as in community settings.
-It is an inexpensive way to improve your wellbeing and motivation, meet and socialise with people, and can help with long-term support and monitoring if you need them.
+It is an inexpensive way to improve your wellbeing and motivation, and you can also meet and socialise with people.
+A crafting group can help with long-term support and monitoring if you need them.